Trump Rally in WI, Democrats Debate in IA, Kristi Noem governs SD

 Blitzer pointed out that Sanders even apologized for supporting the war in Afghanistan.
 Maybe he thinks September 11, 2001, was a Zionist plot involving Freemasons and the Federal Reserve rather than radical Islamic terrorists.

-A history of Middle East insurgency and Iraq’s Enduring Defeat counterinsurgency fight
+Also Read: A history of Middle East insurgency and Iraq’s Enduring Defeat in counterinsurgency fight

 Senator Amy Klobuchar kept insisting that Trump was itching for war with Iran even though Trump is an anti-war president who is against regime change.